-Initial advisement - Entering students take an academic-skills and advisement course, Principles and Processes of Adult Learning (LRN175).
+Initial advising - Entering students take an academic-skills and advising course, Principles and Processes of Adult Learning (LRN175).
 With the assistance of the course leader, each student develops an academic plan that reflects his or her prior learning experiences and assessed academic skills.
 Students become independent learners who can effectively manage the structures, processes, and expectations of undergraduate education.

-Ongoing advisement - Following their first-term academic-skills and advisement course (LRN 175), students receive advisement from the Student Academic Support Services (SASS) office.
+Ongoing advising - Following their first-term academic-skills and advising course (LRN 175), students receive advising from the Student Academic Support Services (SASS) office.